DigitalSlideArchive/wsi-superpixel-guided-labeling/README.rst

 WSI Superpixel Guided Labeling
 ==============================

-WSI Superpixel Guided Labeling is a `Girder 3 <https://github.com/girder>`_ plugin designed to be used in conjunction with `HistomicsUI <https://github.com/DigitalSlideArchive/HistomicsUI>`_ and `HistomicsTK <https://github.com/DigitalSlideArchive/HistomicsTK>`_ to facilitate active learning on whole slide images.
+WSI Superpixel Guided Labeling is a `Girder 3 <https://github.com/girder>`_ plugin for interactive development of image classifiers.
+It is designed to be used in conjunction with `HistomicsUI <https://github.com/DigitalSlideArchive/HistomicsUI>`_ and `HistomicsTK <https://github.com/DigitalSlideArchive/HistomicsTK>`_ and enables rapid development of classifiers with whole slide images using active learning.

-This plugin leverages the output of certain HistomicsTK/SlicerCLI jobs to allow end users to label superpixel regions of whole slide images to be used as input for machine learning algorithms.

-An example algorithm is contained within the ``dsarchive/superpixel:latest`` docker image.
-This can be used to generate superpixels, features, and machine learning models for active learning on a directory of images.
-See the installation instructions below for how to include the image as part of your Digital Slide Archive deployment.

-Once the appropriate data is generated, a new view becomes available for labeling and retraining.
+This plugin can be used to classify objects ranging from cell nuclei to high-power fields, and can operate on user provided data or data from a built-in pipeline that parcellates a whole-slide image into superpixels (see ``dsarchive/superpixel:latest``).

+The `Installation`_ instructions below describe how to install the plugin for your existing `Digital Slide Archive deployment <https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/devops/dsa>`_.

+See the `Data Import`_ section for details on the data import script and data formatting.

+.. contents:: Table of Contents:

 Installation
 ------------